Mastering the Edexcel French GCSE: A practical guide to Past Papers

 - Practice active listening: Focus on understanding the main ideas and key details.
 Don't worry about understanding every single word.

-- Utilize note-taking techniques: Develop effective note-taking strategies to record key information while listening.
+- make use of note-taking techniques: Develop effective note-taking strategies to record key information while listening.

 - Review vocabulary related to common themes: Familiarize yourself with vocabulary related to common topics found in listening passages.